core-wg/senml-spec/draft-ietf-core-senml.md

 ### Collection of Resources {#rest-ex}

-The following example shows how to query one device that can provide multiple measurements.
-The example assumes that a client has fetched information from a device at 2001:db8::2 by performing a GET operation on http://\[2001:db8::2\] at Mon Oct 31 16:27:09 UTC 2011, and has gotten two separate values as a result, a temperature and humidity measurement.
+The following example shows the results from a query to one device that agregates multiple measurements from another devices.
+The example assumes that a client has fetched information from a device at 2001:db8::2 by performing a GET operation on http://\[2001:db8::2\] at Mon Oct 31 16:27:09 UTC 2011, and has gotten two separate values as a result, a temperature and humidity measurement as well as the results from another device at http://\[2001:db8::1\] that also had a temperature and humidity.

 ~~~~
 {::include ex6.gen.wrap.json}